 Color Theory Basics & The 4-Seasons

-Fortunately for us, we only need to understand 3 basic concepts: color Hue (where we can know its temperature), color Value, and color Chroma.
+Fortunately for us, we only need to understand three basic concepts: color Hue (where we can know its temperature), color Value, and color Chroma.

 Color Hue (and Temperature)

 The good old color wheel shows us primary colors, secondary and tertiary colors.
 But what we want to focus on is its temperature or undertone.
-Colors that are blue based are cool.
-Yellow based colors are warm.
+Blue-based colors are cool.
+Yellow-based colors are warm.

 Albert Munsell's Color System

-Now that you understand the 3 color traits of Hue, Value and Chroma, you can understand artist Albert Munsell's color theory.
+Now that you understand the three color traits of Hue, Value, and Chroma, you can understand artist Albert Munsell's color theory.
 He was an artist who developed a system for describing colors.
-He is credited by most color systems as the foundation of their color theories.
+Most color systems credit him as the foundation of their color theories.
 And he definitely is the foundation for the ColorBreeze System.

 Before I go into the specifics, I would like to say that while compared to the much more advanced systems out there, including my ColorBreeze System (which has 22 seasons!), the 4 Seasons seem woefully outdated and almost ineffective.
-Indeed, I've heard that color analysis in general is woefully outdated no matter how 'advanced' it may be.
-So the 4-season system is normally just dismissed as useless.
+Indeed, I've heard that color analysis, in general, is woefully outdated no matter how 'advanced' it may be.
+So the 4-season system usually is just dismissed as useless.

 But I disagree.
-Those 4 seasons are what all the advanced systems are built upon.
-In reality, all the the new seasons or categories are simply sub-sections of the larger main category.
+Upon those 4 seasons are what all the advanced systems are built.
+In reality, all the new seasons or categories are simply sub-sections of the broader main category.
 So understanding what they are about is very important.

 Even if you never wanted to learn any of the advanced color systems and you only wanted to stick with the 4 seasons, that's ok.
 You will be better off than those who have no interest in enhancing their natural coloring and instead just follow every fashion color trend that comes along.

 If you do nothing but determine your basic undertone of warm or cool, you will be able to know what jewelry and metals will look better for you (silver for cools and gold for warms), or whether you should choose peach or pinky lipstick and blush (pink is cool; peach is warm).
-I assure you this is an important thing to get correct.
+I assure you this is a crucial thing to get correct.

-So understand the concept of the original basic 4 seasons and then you can move on to the more complex systems later.
+Study the concept of the original basic 4 seasons, and then you can move on to the more complex systems later.